Policies and Procedures

 - Laptop Policy

 Many School of Business courses require the use of a computer during class.
 These are used to learn techniques, practice applications, and access Internet resources.
-While most students have a portable computer or access to one, some courses require them during class, and due to the use of specific application, some courses have specific requirements.
+While most students have a portable computer or access to one, some courses require specific requirements due to the use of specific applications during class.
 To address these requirements, a list of standard minimum requirements has been determined and will be reviewed annually.
 View the standard minimum requirements.

 - Recommended Honor Code Sanctions for Business Courses